 Port Allegany is a very small borough located in the state of Pennsylvania.
-With a population of 2,087 people and just one neighborhood, Port Allegany is the 623rd largest community in Pennsylvania.
+With a population of 2,059 people and just one neighborhood, Port Allegany is the 623rd largest community in Pennsylvania.
+Port Allegany has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Port Allegany is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Port Allegany isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Port Allegany are a mix of both white- and blue-collar jobs.
 Overall, Port Allegany is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Port Allegany who work in office and administrative support (17.53%), teaching (17.08%), and healthcare (9.33%).
+There are especially a lot of people living in Port Allegany who work in teaching (15.95%), office and administrative support (15.60%), and healthcare (9.80%).

-Telecommuters are a relatively large percentage of the workforce: 11.40% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.73% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall crime rate in Port Allegany is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.